-Small universities provide students with a great environment to foster lifelong relationships, broaden their worldview, hone their craft and prepare them for the next step in their lives.
+Small universities provide students with a great environment to foster lifelong relationships, broaden their worldview, hone their craft, and prepare them for the next step in their lives.
 But over the past few years, it’s been harder for these institutions to provide this experience for their students due to the COVID-19 pandemic.
 Like everyone else, they were constantly pivoting to find the best ways to keep their students safe while still providing them with a valuable education.
 And now, as freshman enrollment begins to “recover,” it is more important to adapt to our new world.

 Some of those changes implemented during the height of the pandemic were out of necessity, but some were beneficial to students, especially those at small universities.
 As we approach 2024, and as we move further away from this time, it’s important that universities use the information they learned from the pandemic to continue to improve their operations.
 Using our expertise in the higher education space, we’ve compiled a few ways universities can continue to innovate on their current experiences.

 Embrace Your Size

 A huge benefit to being small is the ability to make changes quickly and pivot back if necessary.
 This means it may be easier to rethink course structure or your academic calendar based on students’ needs.
 With a smaller student body, you may also be able to tap into their feedback more and actually apply those changes as you see fit.
 This also has larger colleges to think and act like a small university.

 Stop Chasing Rankings